Phase transitions for transitive local diffeomorphism with break points on the circle and Holder continuous potentials: Definitions and statement of the main results

 It is important to point out that, by Leplaideur \cite{L15}, there is an example of a continuous potential defined on a mixing subshift of finite type such that the pressure function is analytic, but the uniqueness of the equilibrium state fails.

-Follows from the previous results that is dense, in the uniform topology.
+It follows from the previous results that is dense, in the uniform topology.
 Furthermore, is dense in the uniform topology.
-It's extend an analogous result obtained in \cite{Kl20}, in your case the dynamic is Maneville-Poumeau-like and the Banach space $E$ is $C^{\alpha}(\Sc^{1} , \C)$.
+It extends an analogous result obtained in \cite{Kl20}, in your case the dynamic is Manneville-Pomeau-like and the Banach space $E$ is $C^{\alpha}(\Sc^{1} , \C)$.

-The next result shows us that, for Holder continuous potentials, even if phase transition occurs we have a good thermodynamic understanding.
-In a certain sense it will be a counterpoint to the results of \cite{KQW21,KQ22}.
+The following result shows us that, for H\"older continuous potentials, we have a good thermodynamic understanding even if a phase transition occurs.
+It will be a counterpoint to the results of \cite{KQW21,KQ22}.